 The power of the membership model to create a stable revenue stream that enhances profitability

-If you want to want to enjoy the Costco experience, there is no way out than to become a member.
-Indeed, the member renewal rate was 90% in the U.S. and Canada and 87% on a worldwide basis in 2017.
+If you want to enjoy the Costco experience, there is no way out than to become a member.
+Indeed, the member renewal rate was 90% in the U.S. and Canada and 87% worldwide in 2017.

-Usually, those renew happen within six months following their renewal date.
+Usually, those renewals happen within six months following their renewal date.
 Memberships comprise four main categories